Sanjay Pinto

-Sanjay Pinto (born November 14, 1973) is an Indian lawyer, columnist, author, public speaker, talk show host, former bureau chief and resident editor at NDTV 24x7 and executive editor at NDTV Hindu.
+Sanjay Pinto (born 14 November 1973) is an Indian Advocate practising at the Madras High Court, Legal Columnist, Author of 4 books, public speaker, Former Bureau Chief and Resident Editor at NDTV 24x7 and Executive Editor at NDTV Hindu.

 Early life

 Pinto was born to school teacher Judy Pinto and textile marketing executive Antony Vincent Pinto.
 Pinto studied at Don Bosco Matriculation Higher Secondary School, Egmore, Chennai.
 He appeared as the compere for his school play, Who Killed Cock Robin?.
 He was the Troop Commander of the Road Safety Patrol and was adjudged the Best Outgoing Student in 1991.

 Education

 A student of History and Politics at Loyola College, Chennai, Pinto founded and edited a students' magazine in college, the Loyola Herald and was the President of the Loyola Debating Society.
 He contributed to a column called Campus Beat in the Indian Express.
 He won the Gold Medal and the "Most Outstanding Student of the year" award in 1994.

 While at Loyola, Pinto completed a twinning course on Creative Writing through the college's tie-up with Cornell University.

 Pinto won the national debating championship representing the Dr. Ambedkar Government Law College, Chennai, where he completed his law degree in 1997.
 While in college, he was offered a weekly column in the Indian Express to review programmes on television.